bgwest/ember-advanced-tutorial/README.md

 ### More on the welcome component generation

-So far I have been using the `-ts` flag version of `ember generate component` for better better insight.
+So far I have been using the `-ts` flag version of `ember generate component` for better insight.

 full command example:
 `ember g component -ts -gc welcome`